 Rev. Franklin Graham.
 (Photo: BGEA)

-Franklin Graham, 62, is president of the Billy Graham Evangelistic Association and also runs the international Christian aid group Samaritan's Purse.
-He is married and has five children.
-Rev. Graham frequently preaches in evangelical Christian crusades in the United States and abroad.
+Franklin Graham, 62, is the son of world-renowned evangelist Billy Graham.
+Franklin Graham is president of the Billy Graham Evangelistic Association and also runs the international Christian aid group Samaritan's Purse.
+Rev. Franklin Graham is married, has five children, and lives in Boone, N.C.
+He regularly preaches in evangelistic crusades in the United States and around the globe.